opensourcecobol/opensourcecobol4j/README.md

 Known bugs

 * Cannot call inline programs.
-* Rewrite wrong data to indexed files with alternate keys in some cases.
+* Read wrong data from indexed files with alternate duplicate keys in some cases.